harrypatton/systemdesign/knowledge/cache-mode.md

 When a system writes data to cache, it must write the data to backing store at some point.
 The time of writing back is controlled by write policies,

 1. [write-through](https://en.wikipedia.org/wiki/File:Write-through_with_no-write-allocation.svg): both writes are done simultaneously.
 2. [write-back (write behind)](https://upload.wikimedia.org/wikipedia/commons/c/c2/Write-back_with_write-allocation.svg): initially write to cache only.
-When the cache is to updated/modified by another cache, the writing to backing store occurred.
+When the cache (slot) is updated/modified by another different cache, the writing to backing store occurred.
 This way is more complex to implement.
 	* A read miss in a write-back cache (which requires a block to be replaced by another) will often require two memory accesses to service: one to write the replaced data from the cache back to the store, and then one to retrieve the needed data.

 Write-miss: write a data which may not exist in cache, thus there are two approaches for situations of write-misses: